funap/snapuml/README.md

 ## 🌟 Why SnapUML?

-Traditional PlantUML tools often require either a backend Java server (along with Graphviz installation) or sending your sensitive diagram data to public/third-party servers.

-**SnapUML changes that.** It is built to run entirely inside the user's browser, processing text and rendering high-quality SVGs locally.
+PlantUML is a fantastic, industry-standard tool loved by developers worldwide for defining diagrams as code.

+**SnapUML brings that same intuitive, PlantUML-like writing experience directly to modern web browsers.** It is a lightweight, dependency-free compiler designed to parse and render diagrams entirely client-side, making it incredibly easy to integrate interactive diagrams into web applications, personal blogs, or internal wikis.

 ### Key Benefits:

+- **✍️ Intuitive PlantUML-like Syntax**: Write your sequence and component diagrams using the clean, expressive syntax you already know and love.
-- **🔒 Maximum Privacy & Security**: Your code and software architecture diagrams never leave your machine.
-No external servers, no privacy leaks.
-Perfect for enterprise internal use and private repositories.
+- **🔒 Private & Secure by Design**: Since the entire parsing and rendering process happens locally in the user's browser, your architecture data and code never leave your machine.
-- **☁️ Zero-Server, 100% Serverless**: No backend servers to maintain, no Java runtime to install, and no network dependencies.
-It runs completely client-side.
-- **⚡ Real-time, Local Rendering**: Experience instant rendering with zero network latency.
-As fast as you type, your SVGs are generated.
+- **⚡ Real-time, Local Rendering**: Experience instant preview generation as you type, with zero network latency or server roundtrips.
+- **📦 Zero External Dependencies**: No Java runtime, no Graphviz installation, and no backend servers required.
+It's a pure, lightweight TypeScript/JavaScript solution.
-- **📶 Offline Support**: Work anywhere, anytime.
-Since there are no server roundtrips, it works perfectly without an internet connection.
+- **📶 Works Offline**: Because it runs 100% client-side, you can generate and view diagrams anytime, anywhere, without an internet connection.

 ---

 ## 🚀 Features

-- **PlantUML-Compatible**: Use the intuitive and clean PlantUML syntax you already know.
+- **PlantUML-like Syntax**: Use familiar PlantUML-inspired declarations for rapid diagramming.
 - **Supported Diagrams**:
   - **Sequence Diagrams** (with actors, participants, boundaries, and control flows)
   - **Component Diagrams** (with components, interfaces, database, package structures)